 Paradoxically, at this level of the Tree, the Thinking principle, associated with the planet Mercury, is on the female (left-hand) pillar and the Feeling Principle, associated with Venus, is on the masculine (right-hand) pillar.
-In general it seems counter-intuitive that the ‘Pillar of Severity’ on the Tree is classed as feminine.
+In general, it can seem counter-intuitive that the ‘Pillar of Severity’ on the Tree is classed as feminine.

 According to Tony Potter, no civilisation has successfully traversed The 27th Path, and few individuals succeed in doing so, but he seemed optimistic that it could and would be achieved in our time, the influence of Jung being particularly significant.
 The principle of Harmony (Tiphareth תִּפְאֶרֶת usually translated as Beauty) represents the level of consciousness from which thought and feeling come, and which reconciles them, combining the essence of both, yet being neither.

 The very first essential step towards Tiphareth was the individual becoming as independent and economically self-sufficient as possible, which meant leaving home and mother, and was part of being ‘earthed’.
 For me at the time this was indeed a matter of ‘reality’, beside which any artistic ambition I might have seemed irrelevant.

 The Work exercises were not aimed at particular results, but in general one’s material life was said to be an indication of progress in the work.
 What happened to you was a reflection of yourself: ‘Attitude attracts environment’.
 This encouraged one to take responsibility, but sometimes led to people being unfairly judged in the light of their misfortunes.

 Tony Potter once described magic as the ability to operate with subjective states, for example controlling or suspending thought.
 However, taking the first step in one’s psyche away from mechanical inertia was virtually impossible on one’s own, for the simple reason that to desire self-improvement is itself a form of avarice, the vice of the first path, the path of Saturn.
 One needed esoteric help which could only come by way of an adept acting from Binah (The Third Sephirah – coloured black in the Tree diagram) who was able to operate objectively in terms of the neophyte’s subjective experience.